ava-labs/avalanche-docs/docs/subnets/create-a-fuji-subnet-subnet-cli.md

 }
 ```

-That portion that says, `NodeID-5mb46qkSBj81k9g9e4VFjGGSbaaSLFRzD` is ths NodeID, the entire thing.
-We will need this id in the later section when calling [subnet-cli wizard](#subnet-cli-wizard).
+That portion that says, `NodeID-5mb46qkSBj81k9g9e4VFjGGSbaaSLFRzD` is the NodeID, the entire thing.
+We will need this ID in the later section when calling [Subnet-CLI wizard](#subnet-cli-wizard).

 :::info

-With more data on Fuji testnet, it may take a while to bootstrap Fuji Testnet from scratch.
+With more data on Fuji Testnet, it may take a while to bootstrap Fuji Testnet from scratch.

 :::

-### Subnet-cli
+### Subnet-CLI

 ```bash
 git clone https://github.com/ava-labs/subnet-cli.git;